Bluepuff71/AI-Guessing-Game/QUICKSTART.md

 ⚔️ **Late Game (Rounds 7+)**
 - AI knows your habits!
 - If you're close to 100, AI will hunt you hard
-- Use Scanner to avoid AI's top targets
 - Consider going low-value to survive
+- Use Scout to preview rolls and make informed choices

 ### Key Mechanics